-What the Biggest Corporate Energy Buyers Want from Federal Clean Energy Policy
+What the Biggest Corporate Energy Buyers Want From Federal Clean Energy Policy

 The U.S. West has expanded real-time energy trading between utilities, and Southeast utilities are proposing a similar plan to FERC this year.
 But broader market integration that encompasses day-ahead energy trading, aligns transmission planning and shares capacity across regions will require a complicated and lengthy process of enlisting utilities, state lawmakers and regulators to agree on the form these new entities will take.

-FERC can convene initial efforts, supply technical assistance to stakeholders, and take other steps on this path, she said.
-But “a big part of this is about Congress directing and enabling FERC to do bigger action on expanding markets,” which could include amending the Federal Power Act, which gives FERC its foundational authority over interstate electricity transmission.
+FERC can convene initial efforts, supply technical assistance to stakeholders and take other steps on this path, she said.
+But “a big part of this is about Congress directing and enabling FERC to [undertake more significant] action on expanding markets.”
+This could include amending the Federal Power Act, which gives FERC its foundational authority over interstate electricity transmission.

 Biden’s proposed clean energy standard — the policy vehicle for reaching zero-carbon emissions by 2035 — could also lay the groundwork for expanding wholesale energy markets, she noted.
-Between California’s integrated market and the plains states that are part of the Southwest Power Pool, six states have set 100 percent clean energy goals, and “the modeling has already shown that achieving them at least cost requires an organized market.”
+Between California’s integrated market and the Plains states that are part of the Southwest Power Pool, six states have set 100 percent clean energy goals, and “the modeling has already shown that achieving them at least cost requires an organized market.”

-REBA is also working with members to expand their role as stakeholders in how markets are structures, said Ballentine, who previously led sustainability efforts at both WalMart and the U.S. Air Force under the Obama administration.
+REBA is also working with members to expand their role as stakeholders in how markets are structures, said Ballentine, who previously led sustainability efforts at both Walmart and the U.S. Air Force under the Obama administration.

-“It starts with having customers part of the operations and governance of the RTO, rather than having a limited non-voting role as customers do in many of these markets,” she said.
-That’s already starting to happen, as Google’s membership in grid operators MISO and SPP indicates.
+“It starts with having customers part of the operations and governance of the RTO, rather than having a limited nonvoting role as customers do in many of these markets,” she said.
+That’s already starting to happen, as Google’s membership status in grid operators MISO and SPP indicates.

-Harmonizing clean energy procurement and standards
+Harmonizing clean-energy procurement and standards

 The second priority is to “harmonize and update” the largely state-by-state policy patchwork that governs clean energy procurement and sets values on the decarbonization potential of different technologies and investments, Ballentine said.
 That’s a broader mandate, but it can be boiled down to a few more concrete steps.

 First, “the federal government, as the largest procurer in the nation, could set priorities by buying clean energy itself,” she said.
-A mandate to direct federal agencies to set clean energy procurement targets is already on the Biden-Harris administration’s policy agenda, with an executive order on the matter expected as early as this week, she said.
+A mandate to direct federal agencies to set clean energy procurement targets is already on the Biden-Harris administration’s policy agenda, with an executive order on the matter expected as early as this week, according to Ballentine.

 But these policies must look beyond renewable energy targets to include the technologies that will allow wind and solar to be integrated into the grid, she said.
 “How do we store that wind and solar in hydrogen, or batteries, or another format?
 There aren’t procurement incentives today” that include those technologies.

 Ballentine pointed to the Obama administration’s 2015 executive order on federal agency sustainability as a model for how the Biden-Harris administration could change that.
-That executive order “goes beyond renewable energy mandates to look at clean energy and carbon generally,” and had set the groundwork for policies such as integrating energy storage in federal buildings, before it was undone by the Trump administration.
+That executive order “goes beyond renewable energy mandates to look at clean energy and carbon generally,” and set the groundwork for policies such as integrating energy storage in federal buildings — before it was undone by the Trump administration.

-Federal standards on this front could help set standards that “could support the private sector transformation as well,” she said.
-That’s important, because “companies are starting to achieve procuring 100 percent renewable energy on an annual net basis,” but need additional policy levers to go beyond that, she said.
+Federal standards on this front could help set standards that “could support the private-sector transformation as well,” she said.
+That’s important, because “companies are starting to achieve procuring 100 percent renewable energy on an annual net basis,” but they need additional policy levers to go beyond that.

-That could help undergird existing corporate efforts like Apple’s pledge to zero out the carbon footprint of its supply chain and products by 2030, or Google’s promise to power its data centers with round-the-clock clean energy.
+That could help undergird existing corporate efforts like Apple’s pledge to zero out the carbon footprint of its supply chain and products by 2030, and Google’s promise to power its data centers with round-the-clock clean energy.

-This could also lay the groundwork for solving “a whole bunch of data challenges that prevent energy customers from being holistic” about how they measure the value of their decarbonization investments, she said.
-That could range from renewed work on setting a federal ‘social cost of carbon’ to mandating the open sharing of emissions data from power plants across the country.
+This could also lay the groundwork for solving “a whole bunch of data challenges that prevent energy customers from being holistic” about how they measure the value of their decarbonization investments, Ballentine said.
+That could range from renewed work on setting a federal "social cost of carbon" to mandating the open sharing of emissions data from power plants across the country.

-Baker noted that among the clean energy benefits contained in the omnibus federal spending and coronavirus relief bill passed in December is a mandate directing the U.S. Energy Information Administration to “be at the helm of collecting all the data” that connects the carbon emissions of the power plants providing grid electricity with the loads that consume it.
+REBA's Baker noted that among the clean energy benefits contained in the omnibus federal spending and coronavirus relief bill passed in December is a mandate directing the U.S. Energy Information Administration to “be at the helm of collecting all the data” that connects the carbon emissions of the power plants providing grid electricity with the loads that consume it.

 Today, this kind of information is being collected and connected by private-sector work from groups such as Rocky Mountain Institute subsidiary WattTime and Google partner Tomorrow, but “they’re workarounds for the fact that you can’t get the real-time data from utilities,” she said.